nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 ## HTML

-If you're doing web development, longterm, it's crucial that you become familiar with semantic markup.
+If you're doing web development long-term, you must become familiar with semantic markup.
 Pass on the order for `<div />` soup.

 - [MDN](https://developer.mozilla.org/en-US/) as always
 - [HTMHell](https://www.htmhell.dev) – A great site with horrible examples of HTML and how to fix them